GoobisMoobis/shameboardbot/README.md

 ### How to invite your bot
 To invite your bot, use this link: https://discord.com/oauth2/authorize?client_id=YOUR_CLIENT_ID&scope=bot&permissions=268446736

-replace YOUR_CLIENT_ID with the client ID of your bot, found in OAuth2 -> general and copy the application id
+replace YOUR_CLIENT_ID with the client ID of your bot, found in OAuth2 -> general and copy the client id

 **now it just needs deployed!**
 ### Steps for Render